Update from Ben: please go listen to my podcast with Jay Campbell, in which we discuss updates on the information provided below, particularly:

 Regarding liver toxicity, it turns out that these issues with metformin occur in people who already have a compromised liver.

 Next comes the potential impact that metformin may have on exercise performance.
 In the study “Impact of metformin on peak aerobic capacity”, it was shown that metformin can significantly decrease VO2 max (–2.7%), peak heart rate (–2.0%), peak ventilation (–6.2%), peak resting energy expenditure (–3.0%), and actual exercise duration (–4.1%).
 While these reductions were certainly slight, and potentially non-significant for the average exercise enthusiasts, they do suggest that for a professional athlete (especially a professional endurance athlete), the use of metformin may spell the difference between a 1st place finish and not even making the podium!
 An even newer study, recently reported in the New York Times here, highlights that metformin has also, compared to a placebo, been shown to hamper endurance and limit mitochondrial proliferation in response to an exercise protocol!
 And as for muscle – the bad news is that large doses of metformin negatively impact the response to strength training in healthy older individuals.

 Finally, there’s the concern that metformin causes GI upset.
-But this seems to happen only in people with bacterial imbalances disc and, based on recent studies, may occur because metformin is working directly to favorably alter the microbiota.
+But this seems to happen only in people with bacterial imbalances and, based on recent studies, may occur because metformin is working directly to favorably alter the microbiota.
 Research has shown that metformin can indeed alter the gut composition in a favorable manner by increasing levels of several different short-chain fatty acid (SFCA) bacteria and by decreasing inflammation in the gut in a manner that actually increases insulin sensitivity and lowers blood glucose!
 However, one newer study from September 2018 does suggest that metformin causes an “increase in abundance of opportunistic pathogens and further triggers the occurrence of side effects associated with the observed dysbiosis”.

 I’ll sum it up here: don’t use metformin if you have liver and kidney issues, and definitely don’t overdose with metformin.
 If you get gut discomfort while using metformin, consider waiting it out to see if your gut flora becomes balanced and your symptoms subside, which typically takes 8 to 12 weeks, and proceed with caution if you have any prexisting gut issues due to potential for bacterial imbalances in the gut flora.
 If you use metformin, supplement with vitamin B12 and, if you’re a woman, monitor your folate levels and consider supplementation with a good multivitamin that contains a natural form of folate like methyltetrahydrofolate (MTHF).
 Finally, if you’re a professional athlete or aerobic performance is very high on the totem pole for you, I’d avoid metformin.